coqui-ai/TTS-recipes/README.md

-# TTS_recipes
-Mozilla TTS recipes for different dataset.
+# Mozilla TTS recipes
+Mozilla TTS recipes intended to host bash scripts running all the necessary steps to train a TTS model with a particular dataset.

+We have different folders for each dataset, including all the scripts shared so far.

+Feel free to share your scripts here to help others to reproduce your results.

+More updates soon...